JacobRex/limitlessrpg/docs/getting-started/introduction.md

 Magic is mysterious & unweildly and requires Checks to cast.
 Failure results in hilarious or dangerous consequences!

 ### Open Sourced
-Limitless is released under the Open RPG Creative license (“ORC License”) for others to use.
+LIMITLESS is released under the Open RPG Creative license (“ORC License”) for others to use.

 ## Acknowledgements
 * Many influences from [The Black Hack](https://the-black-hack.jehaisleprintemps.net/) by David Black